82nd Golden Globes

-The 82nd Golden Globe Awards was an annual awards ceremony for excellence in film and American television productions of 2024.
-The winners were revealed during the live telecast, aired on CBS on January 5, 2025.
+The 82nd Golden Globe Awards was an awards ceremony that honored excellence in film and American television productions of 2024.
+The winners were revealed during the live telecast, airing on CBS and streaming on Paramount+ on January 5, 2025.
 The event was hosted by comedian Nikki Glaser, making her the first solo female host in Golden Globes history.

-The nominations were announced live on December 9, 2024, at a press conference at The Beverly Hilton by actors Morris Chestnut and Mindy Kaling, following an introduction from Golden Globes president, Helen Hoenhe.
+The nominations were announced live on December 9, 2024, at a press conference at the Beverly Hilton by actors Morris Chestnut and Mindy Kaling, following an introduction from Golden Globes president, Helen Hoenhe.
 Emilia Pérez, with 10 nominations, became the most nominated comedy/musical film in Golden Globes history, just 1 shy of the overall record of 11, set by Robert Altman's country music satire Nashville in the drama category in 1976.
 The Brutalist received the second-most in film with 7 nominations, followed by Conclave with 6.
 Additionally, The Bear led the television nominations with 5, followed by Only Murders in the Building and Shōgun with 4 each.

 Ceremony information

 On August 28, 2024, comedian Nikki Glaser was announced as the host for this year's ceremony, following last year's widely criticized host, comedian Jo Koy.
 She is the first woman to host the Golden Globes solo.
-Glaser herself was nominated for Best Performance in Stand-Up Comedy on Television for her HBO comedy special, Nikki Glaser: Someday You'll Die, but lost to Ali Wong.
+Glaser herself was nominated for Best Performance in Stand-Up Comedy on Television for her HBO comedy special, Nikki Glaser: Someday You'll Die, but lost to Netflix's Ali Wong: Single Lady.

 The ceremony was held at 5:00 p.m.
 PST / 8:00 p.m.
 EST on January 5, 2025.
-It was broadcast live on CBS and streaming on Paramount+.
+It was broadcast live on CBS and streamed on Paramount+.
 Glenn Weiss and Ricky Kirshner of White Cherry Entertainment returned from last year to executive produce the ceremony, along with Dick Clark Productions.

 On December 3, 2024, it was announced that the two Lifetime Achievement Awards, which were not presented last year, would return this year; however, they were presented during an untelevised gala dinner on January 3, 2025, prior to the telecast, similar to the Academy Awards' Governors Awards.
 The recipient of the Cecil B. DeMille Award was Viola Davis, while the Carol Burnett Award was awarded to Ted Danson.